 The A90J hopes to attract fans by upping the brightness over its predecessors – something also happening with the LG G1 Gallery OLED's 'OLED evo' technology – showing that the real competition in 2021 will be between who can make those pixels shine the brightest.
 The new Cognitive Processor, too, could help to elevate Sony's picture smarts to new heights, if it does everything it promises.

-For a full run down of what to expect from the Sony A90J, including the pricing and release date, as well as HDMI 2.1 support, read on below.
+For a full run down of what to expect from the Sony A90J – which is now on sale – including the pricing and specifications, as well as HDMI 2.1 support, read on below.

 Sony A90J OLED pricing and sizes